isomerpages/pa-corp/_our-programmes/Community Sports/Latest Happenings.md

 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/CommChamp2025_Main_KV_Rev.png">
 </div>
 <p>Calling all sports lovers!
 Whether you’re hitting the court or cheering
-from the sidelines, there’s a place for everyone at the Community Championship 2025!
-Back for its second run, this national movement brings people from all walks of live to form teams, enjoy friendly competition, and build new connections and communities through sports. <a href="https://www.pa.gov.sg/our-programmes/community-sports/community-championship/" rel="noopener nofollow" target="_blank">Find out more here!</a>!</p>
+from the sidelines, there’s a place for everyone at the Community Championship.
+Back for its second run in 2025, this national movement brings people from all walks of live to form teams, enjoy friendly competition, and build new connections and communities through sports.</p>
+<p>Join our community online!
+Follow our webpage and social media channels
+to stay in the loop about Community Championship's exciting return next year.</p>
 <h2>Community Sports Appreciation 2024</h2>
 <div class="iframe-wrapper">
 <iframe height="610" width="500" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/xr4OGRjl6tM?rel=0"></iframe>